 Together with Nicholas Christakis, James wrote a book on social networks for a general audience called Connected.
 Winner of a Books for a Better Life Award, it has been translated into twenty languages, named an Editor's Choice by the New York Times Book Review, and featured in Wired, Oprah's Reading Guide, Business Week's Best Books of the Year, and a cover story in New York Times Magazine.

-Dr. Gunn joined the UCSD Department of Family and Preventive Medicine in 1993 and is currently an Adjunct Professor, Division of Preventive Medicine.
+Dr. Gunn joined the UCSD Department of Family Medicine and Public Health in 1993 and is currently an Adjunct Professor, Division of Preventive Medicine.
 He has published numerous articles about sexually transmitted infections (STDs, HIV, and viral hepatitis).
 His current interests involve integration of prevention services into routine medical care.

 His research utilizes epidemiology and biostatistics to understanding mechanisms by which alterations in glucose and mineral metabolism contribute to cardiovascular disease risk among persons with kidney disease.
 His recent work has focused on the consequences of altered fetuin-A concentrations, a hepatic secretory protein that simultaneously inhibits vascular calcification and promotes insulin resistance.
 In addition, he works with cystatin-C, a novel endogenous measure of kidney function, determining whether this measure might provide novel insights towards cardiovascular disease mechanisms among persons with early kidney function decline.